duliodenis/fleek/README.md

 # fleek
-fleek is an iOS App that uses Apple Maps to help you discover new places and exciting adventures.
+fleek is a location-based social iOS app designed to help people discover what they want to do together.

 ![](https://raw.githubusercontent.com/duliodenis/fleek/master/art/wireframe/fleek-01.png)